yrccondor/wp-webauthn/readme.txt

 You can contribute to this plugin on [GitHub](https://github.com/yrccondor/wp-webauthn).

 Please note that this plugin does NOT support Internet Explorer (including IE 11).
+To use FaceID or TouchID, you need to use iOS/iPadOS 14+.

 == Installation ==